• appointment@healthcheckbox.com

 Risks and Complications

-Pile surgery is generally safe and complications are rare.
+Pile surgery is generally safe, and complications are rare.

-a) A doctor should be consulted in the following cases:
+1. A doctor should be consulted in the following cases:

 • You have a mostly or significantly bloody bowel movement.